 All this took place when the owner was listening.
 Next morning he and his wife went to the bull's crib and sat down.
 The driver came and led forth the bull, who frisked about so much that the merchant laughed loudly and kept laughing.

 His wife asked him, "What are you laughing at like this?"

-He anwered, "I laughed at something secret."
+He anwered, "I laughed at something."

 She sat down and cried.
-In this way she made him so mad that he said, "Summon your father and mother and our kith and kin and sundry of our neighbors, and I will tell why I laughed."
+In despair he said to stop her: "All right, call for your father and mother and our kith and kin and sundry of our neighbours.
+Then I may tell why I laughed."

 Having gathered all the family and his neighbours, he said to them, "My wife nags me to tell a secret.
 But if I tell it, I am as well as dead."